ncatlab/nlab-content/pages/7653.md

 ### Geometric structure (generalized, exceptional)
  {#VielbeinFields}

-The ordinary notion of _[[vielbein]]_ in [[differential geometry]] (equivalently: _[[soldering form]]_ or _[[orthogonal structure]]_) turns out to be a simple special case of the general notion of twisted smooth cohomology that we are concerned with here, and viewed from this perspective it already contains the seeds of all the more sophisticated examples to be discussed below.
+The ordinary notion of _[[vielbein]]_ in [[differential geometry]] (equivalently: _[[soldering form]]_ or _[[orthogonal structure]]_) turns out to be a simple special case of the general notion of twisted smooth cohomology that we are concerned with here.
+Viewed from this perspective it already contains the seeds of all the more sophisticated examples to be considered below.
 Therefore we discuss this case here as a warmup such as to introduce the general theory by way of example.

 (The reader who wishes to see a systematic discussion of the general theory should instead go to the section _[General Theory](#GeneralTheory)_ and then come back here for a first example.)